-A bad credit score can seem like a deep hole to dig yourself out of, but the good news is that it’s not impossible to recover from a lower-than-you’d-like credit score.
-That being said, it will definitely require some discipline and work on your part.
+Your credit score is a number based on your history of borrowing and repayments that helps lenders work out how safe you are to lend to.
+A low credit score may seem like a deep hole to dig yourself out of, but it’s not impossible to recover from a lower-than-you’d-like credit score.
+That being said, it may require some discipline and work on your part.

 How can you improve your credit score?

 Some strategies that could help you to build up your credit score include:

 1. Pay bills on time

 This may seem obvious, but a record of consistent and punctual payments could make a contribution to a stronger credit score, particularly since the introduction of comprehensive or ‘positive’ credit reporting.

 This could be especially important if the bill in question is worth $150 or more, as a missed payment of more than $150 can be recorded as a default on your credit report if it’s 60 days overdue.
 Defaults are one of the more significant black marks that can show up on a credit report.
 Consider setting up automatic payments to help you stay on top of your bills, and make sure to notify creditors, such as utility providers, if you move home so bills in your name aren’t going unopened.
 Many utility providers now allow customers to receive emails via email.

 2. Think carefully before applying for any new credit

 Whether you‘re approved or not, the fact that you applied for a new credit or loan product will show up on your credit report, which in turn may affect your credit score.
 A lender may view previous credit applications as a negative when considering your request for credit, particularly if there are a lot of them in a short amount of time.